anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 This post is about a variant of entropy---called cross-entropy---that I wrote about in a post on [machine learning](../../2022/learning-machine-learning/).
 There, I presented cross-entropy as a measure of [the difference between two probability distributions](http://localhost:1313/post/2022/learning-machine-learning/#fn:3).
 Most explanations of the concept, including its [Wikipedia entry](https://en.wikipedia.org/wiki/Cross_entropy), mainly focus on its relevance in information theory, not physics.

-I recently learned in a [talk](https://www.youtube.com/watch?v=x9COqqqsFtc) by [Sean Carroll](https://www.preposterousuniverse.com/) that cross-entropy plays a central role in the informational reformulation of the Second Law.
+I learned in a [talk](https://www.youtube.com/watch?v=x9COqqqsFtc) by [Sean Carroll](https://www.preposterousuniverse.com/) during the [Maryland Quantum-Thermodynamics Symposium](https://qtd-hub.umd.edu/event/symposium-2023/) that cross-entropy plays a central role in the informational reformulation of the Second Law.
 This way of thinking about entropy and the Second Law builds a fascinating bridge between machine learning and physics.
 Before we cross that bridge, let's talk about plain old entropy.

 ## Entropy Without a Cross